ocarbonie/FindingValueArrayList/README.md

-"#Practiving sorting and searching an array"
+"#Practicing sorting and searching an array"